SachinSAgrawal/AR-Stack/README.md

 * The app now displays your high score in the top left.
 Can you beat my record of 51?
 * There is now an app icon, which I might have taken from the original Stack game.
 * The launch screen is a little bit nicer and the main screen takes up the full screen.
+* The app's settings have been update according to Xcode's recommendations.
 * The code itself has be commented fully with the help of ChatGPT, and `MARK` lines label each section.

 ## Installation